-2 Getting Started with WinSolve
+2.2 Getting Started

-WinSolve (Pierse 2000) is a computer package for solving and simulating (nonlinear) models.
-It is a 32 bit Windows program that runs under all Windows platforms.
-To start the program, click on the WinSolve icon on your computer desktop.
+Click on the WinSolve icon on the Windows desktop to start the program.
 A banner screen is displayed briefly.
-Then the main window opens (Figure 1).
+Then the main window is displayed (Figure 2.1).
 This is the WinSolve desktop in which you work.

 At the top of the screen is the menu bar from which commands can be selected, either by clicking with the mouse on the appropriate menu name, or by pressing the key of the first letter of the menu name while holding down the the Alt key.
 Below the menu bar is the tool bar.
-This contains icons that are shortcuts to some of the more popular commands on the menu bar; double clicking on the icon is equivalent to selecting the corresponding command from the menu bar.
+This contains icons which are shortcuts to some of the more popular commands on the menu bar; double clicking on the icon is equivalent to selecting the corresponding command from the menu bar.
 When an icon is greyed, then that command cannot be selected.
 On first starting WinSolve, only two icons are ungreyed.
-These are the icons to create a new model and to open an existing model.
+These are the icons to create a new model and to open an existing model P. At the bottom of the screen is the status bar which contains information about the current state of the program.
+The first item lists the currently selected model and the second, a description of the data set associated with that model.
+When the program is first started, no model has been opened and so both boxes are empty.